Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 The fifth value mostly be zero, but I don't really know why in my case it's one, this stand for dump which mean to dump all the file on mounting process, but as much as I know this no used any more, the sixth entry is the mount max count, this is mean that if we unmount and mount again the disk up to the max value, on the next boot it will be check with the fsck for errors.

+**Please remember**: if the sixty entry is 0 then it mean that this filesystem does not require fsck when being mounted to the system.

 And this is all you need to know about the fstab file, we will look on that file more as we proceed, but I want you to know that there is more filesystem that I specified here:
 ```
 ext2